 2027 is a new, paid training programme that prepares brilliant professionals from working-class backgrounds for decision making roles in the grant-giving sector.

 In 2018, Koreo partnered with Ten Years’ Time, Ruth Ibegbuna and Baljeet Sandhu to launch a new programme called 2027.
 It is a 12-month salaried programme takes brilliant frontline workers from working-class communities and prepares them for decision-making roles in grant-making organisations.
-2027 is the result of a collaboration between four of the UK’s leading social change organisations and leaders: Charityworks, Koreo, Ten Years’ Time, Ruth Ibegbuna, and Baljeet Sandhu.
+2027 is the result of a collaboration between five of the UK’s leading social change organisations and leaders: Charityworks, Koreo, Ten Years’ Time, Ruth Ibegbuna, and Baljeet Sandhu.

 We think more community power at the top of foundations and trusts can help these organisations make better decisions, while better representing the communities they serve.
 We also believe that by bringing foundations and working-class communities closer together, we can begin building a new funding model for a fairer society.

 Join this groundbreaking initiative for its second year!

 Up to £22,000 salaried job where you’ll gain direct experience in a grant-giving role with a leading host foundation or trust.